zack-bitcoin/amoveo/docs/white_paper.md

 ## Amoveo White Paper

 ## table of contents
-* abstract
+* Abstract
-* motivation
+* Motivation
-* blockchain consensus protocol
+* Blockchain Consensus Protocol
-* accounts
+* Accounts
-* oracles
+* Oracles
-* governance
+* Governance
-* channels
+* Channels
-* smart contracts inside channels
+* Smart Contracts Inside Channels
-* derivatives, not subcurrency
+* Derivatives, not Subcurrency
-* chalang smart contract VM
+* Chalang Smart Contract VM
-* lightning network
+* Lightning Network
-* markets
+* Markets
-* light nodes and sharding
+* Light Nodes and Sharding
-* example use cases
+* Example Use Cases
-* oracle game theory
+* Oracle Game Theory

-## abstract
+## Abstract

 Blockchain is a form of cryptographic database technology.
 Each blockchain hosts a cryptocurrency.
 Cryptocurrencies are a form of wealth that is made secure by blockchain technology.
 Amoveo is a blockchain which secures a cryptocurrency called Veo.